ericstrobl/DEBIAS/README.md

 `confounding_correlations` = square root of confounding penalty term (b) for each time point

-`confounding_correlations` = square root of confounding penalty term (b) (i.e., absolute value of correlation instead of squared correlation) for each time point

 `confounding_pvalues` = p-value of confounding penalty term (b) for each time point

 `lambda` = optimal lambda value